jinpower1998/microk8s-ansible/README.md

 Please make sure that your VPC's allow to the following [ports](https://microk8s.io/docs/services-and-ports) on the nodes to access the microk8s-services (i.E. your SecurityGroups etc.).

+You may need to provision and configure an additional loadbalancer for making the kube-api reachable from your local machine.
 ##  Fill in your inventory file

 Your Kubernetes-Nodes/Hosts should be grouped into masters and workers.